GabeScott/standard-works-vault/General Conference/2002 October - Rise to Your Call.md

 # Rise to Your Call

-*By Henry B. Eyring - Of the Quorum of the Twelve Apostles*
+By Elder Henry B. Eyring - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2002 General Conference*

+>*The Lord will guide you by revelation just as He called you.
+You must ask in faith for revelation to know what you are to do.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2002/10/rise-to-your-call?lang=eng)